mohan2020/w2hsite/site/content/platform/index.md

         Given recent trends, it is safe to assume that games and social media are significant drivers of human behavior.
 The platform allows patients to earn points, level up, use lifelines and more.
 Now combine this with peers or support partners and the results can be eye-opening.

 rulesengine:
+  featureset: Rules Engine
-  title: In the research context, interventions are invariably unique.
-In the clinical context, interventions need to be targeted and personalized to be effective.
+  header: Interventions need to be targeted and personalized to be effective.
 The Way To Health platform provides a flexible rules engine with easy configuration driven by data captured from patients via communications or devices.
+  featureicon: random
+  featureimage: img/peng/rules3.png
   blurbs:
-    - icon: bell
-      iconcolor: "#49A078"
-      header: Event based
-      text: >
-        Think of events as data driven triggers.
-Based on the trigger specific tasks can be kicked off.
-An simple example would be to send a congratulatory SMS when the patient hits their medication adherence or activity goal.
-Researchers have used the engine to create much more complex rules driven by raw and calculated data.
     - icon: calendar
       iconcolor: "#49A078"
       header: Schedule driven
       text: >
-        Repetition is the key to success.
-All interventions tend to require recurrence based on a defined period - hours, days, weeks or months.
-Research studies or clinical deployments both require this to be further tailored by each arm or participant.
+        All interventions require recurrence based on a defined period - hours, days, weeks or months.
+Research studies or clinical deployments both require this to be further tailored by each arm or patient.
 The platform has been designed to support these use cases and more.
     - icon: exclamation
       iconcolor: "#49A078"
       header: Alerts & Incidents
       text: >
         Pay attention to only exceptions and only when you are alerted about them.
-The Way To Health platform allows for the creation of incidents whenever certain criteria are met and additionally also allows for the configuration of notifications depending on the user's role - patient, participant, admin, provider, research coordinator...
+The Way To Health platform allows for the creation of incidents whenever certain criteria are met.
+Configure notifications depending on the users role.
 ---